 “Whatever we do now with our smartphones we’ll be able to do faster and better,” says Ian Fogg from OpenSignal, a mobile data analytics company.

-Data and mobility is becoming increasingly crucial to business operations and IT teams across the globe are getting ready to embrace this next-generation network.
+Data and mobility are becoming increasingly crucial to business operations and IT teams across the globe are getting ready to embrace this next-generation network.
 A survey by Gartner confirms this with findings revealing that two-thirds of organisations intend to deploy 5G services by 2020.

 With a shift in operations comes a change in expenses and the need for reliable internet access, which is why 5G will be beneficial for small businesses in the US.
 Many are catching on to this and by 2025, Statista predicts that the number of 5G subscriptions will reach 2.61 billion.
-If your business that has yet to take the steps to utilise this fifth generation wireless technology, now is the time to do so.
+If your business has yet to take the steps to utilise this fifth-generation wireless technology, now is the time to do so.
 Here are some ways 5G can help your small business:

 Faster connection speeds

 In contrast to 4G’s maximum speed of 100 megabits per second, 5G has the potential to reach a staggering 10 gigabits per second, a jump that will surely be of interest to businesses across all industries and sectors.
 The amount of data that enterprises transfer every day, hour, even minute is growing rapidly and with 5G’s speed, moving significant amounts of data won’t cause any network issues.

 Estimates suggest that 5G deployments can support one million connected devices per 0.38 square miles, whereas 4G can support just 2,000.
 With 5G, enterprise networks can host large numbers of devices in their IT infrastructure, all of which can undertake simultaneous data transfer thanks to the network’s larger spectrum band.
 That means faster load times, more users and quicker transactions.